Smell & Taste

 - Know what to do in the event of a gas escape – if your gas detector sounds, call the National Gas Emergency number for free on 0800 111 999* immediately.

-For more gas safety advice visit the Cadent website.
+For information on staying gas safe in your home visit the Cadent website.

 Fire/Smoke